-- Controlled activity residential flat (Rule 14.4.2.9). a. - b.
-Controlled activity retail sales of farm and garden produce and handicrafts grown or produced on site (Rule 14.4.2.12), except where the access is directly onto a State highway. - Restricted discretionary activity winery and farm buildings (Rule 14.4.2.15).
-C.
+- a.
+Controlled activity retail sales of farm and garden produce and handicrafts grown or produced on site (Rule 14.4.2.12), except where the access is directly onto a State highway. - b.
+Restricted discretionary activity winery and farm buildings (Rule 14.4.2.15).